 So far as conductor material was concerned, copper was the most widely used.
 But aluminum was also applied as a conductor material.
 Aluminum, which has excellent electrical properties, has been produced on a large commercial scale since about 1890.
 Overhead lines of aluminum were first installed in 1898.
 Rubber-insulated aluminum cables of 3/0.036 inch and 3/0.045 inch were made to the order of the British Aluminum Company and used in the early years of this century for the wiring of the staff quarters at Kinlochleven in Argyllshire.
-Despite the fact that lead and lead-alloy proved to be of great value in the sheathing of cables, aluminium was looked to for a sheath of, in particular, light weight.
-Many experiments were carried out before a reliable system of aluminium-sheathed cable could be put on the market.
+Despite the fact that lead and lead-alloy proved to be of great value in the sheathing of cables, aluminum was looked to for a sheath of, in particular, light weight.
+Many experiments were carried out before a reliable system of aluminum-sheathed cable could be put on the market.

-Perhaps one of the most interesting systems of wiring to come into existence was the MICS (mineral-insulated copper-sheathed cable), which used compressed magnesium oxide as the insulation, and had a copper sheath and copper conductors.
-The cable was first developed in 1897 and was first produced in France.
-It has been made in Britain since 1937, first by Pyrotenax Ltd, and later by other firms.
-Mineral insulation has also been used with conductors and sheathing of aluminium.
+Perhaps one of the most interesting systems of wiring to come into existence was the MICS (mineral-insulated copper-sheathed cable), which used compressed magnesium oxide as the and was first produced in France.
+It has been made in Britain since 1937, first by Protenax Ltd, and later by other firms.
+Mineral insulation has also been used with conductors and sheathing of aluminum.

 One of the first suggestions for steel used for conduit was made in 1883.
-It was then called
+It was then called mall iron tubes'.

-'small iron tubes'.
 However, the first conduits were of itemized paper.
-Steel for conduits did not appear on the wiring scene until about 1895.
-The revolution in conduit wiring dates from 1897, and is associated with the name 'Simplex' which is common enough today.
-It is said that the inventor, L. M. Waterhouse, got the idea of close-joint conduit by spending a sleepless night in a hotel bedroom staring at the bottom rail of his iron bedstead.
-In 1898 he began the production of light gauge close-joint conduits.
-A year later the screwed-conduit system was introduced.
+Steel for conduits did appear on the wiring scene until about 1895.
+The revolution in conduit wiring dates from 1997, and is associated with the name 'Simplex' which is common enough today.
+It is said that inventor, L. M. Waterhouse, got the idea of close-joint conduit by spending a sleepless of the in a hotel bedroom staring at the bottom rail of his iron bedstead.
+In 1898 he began the roduction of light gauge close-joint conduits.
+A year later the screwed-conduit system was -troduced.

 Non-ferrous conduits were also a feature of the wiring scene.
 Heavy-gauge copper tubes were used for the wiring of the Rayland's Library in Manchester in 1886.
-Aluminium conduit, though suggested during the 1920s, did not appear on the market until steel became a valuable material for munitions during the Second World War.
+Aluminum conduit, bough suggested during the 1920s, did not appear on the market until steel became a valuable material for munitions during the Second World War.

-Insulated conduits also were used for many applications in installation work, and are still used to meet some particular installation conditions.
+Insulated conduits also were used for many applications in installation work, and are still used meet some particular installation conditions.
 The 'Gilflex' system, for instance, makes use of a PVC tube, which can be bent cold, compared with earlier material, which required the use of heat for bending.

 Accessories for use with wiring systems were the subjects of many experiments; many interesting designs came onto the market for the electrician to use in his work.
 When lighting became popular, there arose a need for the individual control of each lamp from its own control point.
 The 'branch switch' was used for this purpose.
 The term 'switch' came over to this country from America, from railway terms which indicated a railway 'point', where a train could be 'switched' from one set of tracks to another.
-The 'switch', so far as the electric circuit was concerned, thus came to mean a device, which could switch an electric current from one circuit to another.
+The 'switch', so far as the electric circuit was concerned, thus came to mean a device, which could switch an electric current from one eircuit to another.